camphan12993/rooster-world-blog-11ty/src/blog/post-1.md

 ---
 title: Using Angular in the right way
+excerpt: The purpose of this article is to make our Angular template code readable and enable a high-caliber performance by following the right practices.
+It's very useful to have good practices in place for an Angular template to overcome the future performance-related issues in the enterprise application.
 topic: Coding
 date: 2020-01-01
 author: Cam Phan
 image: /assets/img/template2.jpg
-excerpt: The purpose of this article is to make our Angular template code readable and enable a high-caliber performance by following the right practices.
-It's very useful to have good practices in place for an Angular template to overcome the future performance-related issues in the enterprise application.
+ogtype: website
 ---

 The purpose of this article is to make our Angular template code readable and enable a high-caliber performance by following the right practices.
 It's very useful to have good practices in place for an Angular template to overcome the future performance-related issues in the enterprise application.